 Privacy: Copyright Public Records

 Yes.
 The Copyright Office is required by law to maintain records of copyright registrations and to make them available for public inspection.
 Once a registration is completed and a claim has been cataloged, it becomes part of the public record.
 Individuals have always been able to come to the Copyright Office to inspect its public records.
-Information in post-1978 registration records is also available on the Copyright Office’s website.
+Individuals may also request copies of registration records from the Copyright Office’s Records Research and Certification Section.
+Information from registration records dating from January 1, 1978, is available on the Copyright Office’s website.

-All information provided on the application for registration will become a permanent part of the public record of the Copyright Office, and some of that information will be available online through the Office’s website, including the name and address of the copyright claimant.
+Certain information that must be provided on the application for registration will become a permanent part of the public record of the Copyright Office, and some elements in the public record will be available online through the Office’s website, including the name and address of the copyright claimant.
 Any information provided in the rights and permissions section of the application will also be made available online, but providing rights and permissions information is optional.
 Applicants who want to include rights and permissions information but do not want to provide personal details can use third-party agents, post office boxes, or designated email accounts.
 If someone else submits an application on your behalf, it is still your responsibility to ensure that information that you want to keep out of the public record is omitted.
 In certain cases, it may be permissible to register a claim in a work either anonymously or pseudonymously (under a fictitious name).
 Other categories of information in copyright applications that may be made available online include the following: type of work, registration number, title of the work, author, authorship, preexisting material date of creation, date of publication.

 Because your copyright registration is a public record, others can access it and may create alternative means to make the information in it more widely available.
 The Copyright Office is not responsible for the form or the substance of third-party redistribution of Copyright Office records.